stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 ### What?

 Automated notifications on defined trigger.
+Alerts should be raised

+- on application downtime
+- on error in logs

 ### Why?